---

 ## RSS: The Original Machine-Readable Feed

-RSS predates AI hype by decades, but it's become newly relevant.
+RSS predates AI hype by decades, but it has become newly relevant.
 AI agents use RSS feeds to:

 - **Discover content** without crawling every page